KenKundert/inform/README.rst

     First level of verbosity.
     Second level of verbosity.

-Notice that *verbosity* is not a supported argument to Messenger.
+The argument *verbosity* is not an explicitly supported argument to Messenger.
 In this case Messenger simply saves the value and makes it available as an attribute, and it is this attribute that is queried by the lambda function passed to the MessengerGenerator when creating the messengers.

 Exception